-Spend six nights (Thursday through Wednesday) in the Loft at the Volland Store or in the Little House up the road.
+Spend six nights (Tuesday noon through Monday at 10 am) in the Loft at the Volland Store or in the Little House up the road.
 For the cost of a weekend (2 nights), you may enjoy time away from your daily routine to refresh, reboot, write, make art, think – in a setting that lends itself to creativity.

 Bill McKibben’s words in his introduction to a recent edition of Walden by Thoreau, resonate with what you will find here: “What nature provides is scale and context, ways to figure out who and how big we are and what we want.
 It provides silence, solitude, darkness: the rarest commodities we know.”